jmicmoore/react-redux-simple-bootstrap/README.md

 Each section has resources for further reading/research.

 ## Scope
 This walkthrough does NOT teach you React, Redux or any of the other technologies.
 It is simply a bootstrapping walkthrough.
-If you want to understand deeper, read the articles in Reouces.
+If you want to understand deeper, read the articles in Resources.

 ## Acknowlegments